 We will retain your personal information for as long as needed to meet the uses described in “The Bases for Processing Your Information” in compliance with legal document retention obligations.
 Even where you have exercised one of the rights listed below with respect to your personal information, we will have the right to retain your personal information for compliance with a legal obligation, for the performance of a task carried out in the public interest, for archiving purposes in the public interest, for scientific or historical research purposes, for statistical purposes, or for the establishment, exercise, or defense of legal claims.

-Under the General Data Protection Regulations (GDPR), you have the following rights:
+Where the EU General Data Protection Regulations (GDPR) applies to the processing of your personal data, you have the following rights:

-- To obtain access to the personal information that we hold about you;
+- To obtain access to the personal data that we hold about you.

-- If you believe that your personal information that we possess is, or has become, incorrect or is incomplete, you may request to review, revise, correct, or update any of the personal information we may have about you free of charge;
+- If you believe that your personal data that we possess is, or has become, incorrect or is incomplete, you may request to review, revise, correct, or update any of the personal data we may have about you free of charge.

-- To restrict the processing activities related to your personal information (and, where our processing is based on your consent, you may withdraw that consent, without affecting the lawfulness of our processing based on consent before its withdrawal);
+- To restrict the processing activities related to your personal data (and, where our processing is based on your consent, to withdraw that consent, without affecting the lawfulness of our processing based on consent before its withdrawal).

-- To have personal information, which you have voluntarily provided to us, produced in a structured, commonly used, and machine-readable format, including for the purpose of transmitting it to another party; and
+- To have personal data, which you have voluntarily provided to us, produced in a structured, commonly used, and machine-readable format, including for the purpose of transmitting it to another party.

 - To require us not to send you marketing communication.

-Webster is committed to resolving complaints about your privacy and our processing of your personal information.
-If you have an inquiry or complaint regarding this Privacy Notice, you should first contact our Privacy Manager by phone (314-246-7333) or email (firstname.lastname@example.org).
-In the event that resolution cannot be reached, you may also contact your local data protection authority (“DPA”), which may investigate your complaint further.
+Webster University is committed to answering your questions, resolving complaints about your privacy and our processing of your personal data.
+If you have an inquiry or complaint regarding this Privacy Notice, you should first contact firstname.lastname@example.org.
+In the event that a resolution cannot be reached, you may also contact your local data protection authority which may investigate your complaint further.

 Austria / Europe